Solomon Heydenfeldt: Biography

 In 1816, Heydenfeldt was born in Charleston, South Carolina.
 He read law in the offices of William F. De Saussure, a son of the noted Chancellor Henry William de Saussure.
 In 1837, at 21 years of age, Heydenfeldt moved to Russell County and Tallapoosa County, Alabama.
 There, he was admitted to the state bar, practiced law, and in 1841 served as a judge.

 In 1850, he moved to California and was admitted to the bar.
 In 1851, his brother, Elcan Heydenfeldt, served as President pro tempore of the California State Senate, and Solomon unsuccessfully sought the Democratic Party nomination to the United States Senate.

 In October 1851, he ran against Whig Party candidate, Tod Robinson, to fill the seat of Serranus Clinton Hastings, and won a six year term.
 Heydenfeldt's notable opinions include Irwin v.
 Phillips, which established the doctrine of prior appropriation in western water law jurisprudence.
 In March 1852, he returned to Alabama to visit his family, and his absence from the state led to a court opinion on whether his seat was "vacant".

+In 1854, he concurred with a decision delivered by California Chief Justice Hugh Murray in People v.
+Hall, ruling that the use of testimony by black, mullato, and Indian witnesses against whites should also be extended to banning the testimony of Chinese witnesses.

 On January 6, 1857, he stepped down from the bench, and joined Vermont-born brothers Oscar L. Shafter and James McMillan Shafter in forming the law firm of Shafter, Shafter, Park and Heydenfeldt, along with Trevor Park, in San Francisco.
 While in private practice, Heydenfeldt argued before the California Supreme Court in Ex Parte Newman (1858), where he successfully defended a Jewish man's right to work on Sunday.

-In 1862, during the Civil War, he refused on principle to take a test oath for lawyers of loyalty to the Union cause (as did Virginia-born James D. Thornton), which led to his semi-retirement from the Bar.
+In 1862, during the Civil War, he refused on principle to take a test oath for lawyers of loyalty to the Union cause against slavery (as did Virginia-born James D. Thornton), which led to his semi-retirement from the Bar.